Debalent/Finthos/docs/architecture.md

-# Finthos System Architecture
+# PeopleTrustPay System Architecture

 ## Overview

-Finthos is designed as a distributed fintech platform with microservices architecture, blockchain integration, and enterprise-grade security.
+PeopleTrustPay is designed as a distributed fintech platform with microservices architecture, blockchain integration, and enterprise-grade security.

 ## System Components